MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-02-create-an-app.md

 ### Question: When I run the project, I see an error that the template can't be found.
 What's wrong?

-Answer: If you see errors that the template can't be found, ensure that you've added the app to the Django project's *settings.py* in the `INSTALLED_APPS` list.
+Answer: If you see errors that the template can't be found, ensure that you have added the app to the Django project's *settings.py* in the `INSTALLED_APPS` list.
 Without that entry, Django won't know what to look in the app's *templates* folder.

 ### Question: Why is template namespacing important?

 Answer: When Django looks for a template referred to in the `render` function, it uses the first file that matches the relative path.
-If you've multiple Django apps in the same project with same folder structures for templates, it's likely that one app will unintentionally use a template from another app.
+If you have multiple Django apps in the same project with same folder structures for templates, it's likely that one app will unintentionally use a template from another app.
 To avoid such errors, always create a subfolder under an app's *templates* folder that matches the name of the app to avoid any duplication.

 ## Next steps